cysouw/diathesis/text/c06_prepositions.md

 ### [ NA– | NAP ] Performative result {#sec:prepositions-performative-result}

-A slightly different variant of a resultative constructions is found with various performative verbs that take a regular accusative, like *machen* 'to make/create' [@next a].
+A slightly different variant of a diathesis describing a result is attested with various performative verbs that take a regular accusative, like *machen* 'to make/create' [@next a].
 As an alternative structure, these verbs also allow for a construction with an accusative and a prepositional phrase [@next b].
 Note that the prepositional phrase cannot be left out in these constructions.
-The meaning of such constructions is parallel to the previous resultatives in that the performative verb causes the result.
+The meaning of such constructions is parallel to the previous diathesis in that the performative verb causes the result.
 Such constructions were named quite aptly "Ergänzende Wirkung" all the way back in the influential educational grammatical work of Karl Ferdinand Becker [-@becker1833: 81] almost 200 years ago.

 ::: ex
 a.
 Er macht die Aufgaben.